openxla/community/docs/index.md

 title: OpenXLA project
 subtitle: |
-  An open ecosystem of portable and extensible ML infrastructure projects that simplify ML development by defragmenting the tools between frontend frameworks and hardware backends.
+  An open ecosystem of portable and extensible machine learning infrastructure projects that simplify ML development by defragmenting the tools between frontend frameworks and hardware backends.
 Built by industry leaders in ML software and hardware.